FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 When writing a client application, avoid the Implicit grant and the Resource Owner Password Credentials grant.
 However, as these are part of the OAuth 2.0 specification, they are currently supported by FusionAuth.

 Some steps to make sure your OAuth server (or your own server, if you run your own OAuth server) is taking:
-* Using PKCE whenever you use the authorization code grant. ([FusionAuth highly recommends using PKCE.](https://fusionauth.io/docs/v1/tech/oauth/#example-authorization-code-grant))
+* Using PKCE whenever you use the Authorization Code grant. ([FusionAuth highly recommends using PKCE.](https://fusionauth.io/docs/v1/tech/oauth/#example-authorization-code-grant))
 * Make sure that your redirect URIs are compared using exact string matches, not wildcarded.
 (FusionAuth has you covered: ["URLs that are not authorized [configured in the application] may not be utilized in the redirect_uri"](https://fusionauth.io/docs/v1/tech/core-concepts/applications#oauth).)
 * Make sure bearer tokens are never present in the query string.
 (FusionAuth doesn’t support access tokens in any grant except the Implict Grant.
 But you shouldn’t be using that anyway.)
 * Limit your refresh tokens to make sure they are not abused.
 (FusionAuth forces refresh tokens be tied to the client to which the refresh token was sent, but doesn’t, as of now, follow the cryptographic signing behavior outlined in the OAuth 2.1 draft.)